PRX/docs.prx.org/team/Project-Standards.md

 ## Ruby Version

 Specify the version of ruby used for the project using a `.ruby-version` file.
-The version specified should **exactly match** the version used for the project in production.
+The version specified should **exactly match** the version used for the project in production. **Note** the Ruby version may also be listed in the `Gemfile` and/or `Dockerfile` so be sure to compare.

 ## Authentication and Authorization